 Big Data Analytics In Airline Industry

-Every airline, large or small has data stored with it.
+Every airline, large or small, has a huge volume of data with it.
 Some pieces of information that the airlines already know about you are:

 – Departure time and Arrival time